morancathy/for-goodness-cakes/README.md

   - Use of React Router
   - Working calendar that allows for scheduling and organization
   - Direct interaction with client's Calendaly
+  - Use of emailjs to link user connectivity directly to baker’s email
   - Admin page with access/manipulation features for all orders, 'contact me' submissions, announcement bulletin, and calendar scheduling.

 ## User Stories: